dmpstats/Behavioural_Classification_for_Vultures/README.md

 ## Description
 This MoveApp applies a simple behavioural classification model to bird data.
 It classifies behaviour into one of four classes: `Feeding`, `Roosting`, `Resting` and `Travelling`.
 Subdivision of these four behaviours assists in clustering processes.

 Although this App by default uses a standardised model trained on Gyps Africanus vulture data, the option is provided to upload models trained using data specific to the animals in the input data.
-This MoveApp can be generated using the `speedtimefit` MoveApp and uploaded manually.
+This model can be generated using the `Fit Speed-as-Time-of-Day Model` MoveApp and uploaded manually.

 ## Documentation
-*Enter here a detailed description of your App.
-What is it intended to be used for.
-Which steps of analyses are performed and how.
-Please be explicit about any detail that is important for use and understanding of the App and its outcomes.*

 ### Input data
 *Indicate which type of input data the App requires.
 Currently only R objects of class `MoveStack` can be used.
 This will be extend in the future.*